What are WSU Federal TRIO programs?

 "TRIO" began with the Economic Opportunity Act of 1964, which authorized 18 pilot Upward Bound Programs in 1965.
 The Higher Education Act of 1965 authorized the Educational Talent Search Program.
 In 1968, the term "TRIO" was applied to encompass Upward Bound, Educational Talent Search, and the newly authorized Student Support Services Programs.

 The Wayne State University Upward Bound and Higher Education Opportunities Committee-Educational Talent Search Programs began educating students in 1966.
 They were followed by the Student Support Services Program (also known as Project 350) in 1968.
-The department has experienced steady growth over the past 40 years to include the Veterans' Educational Opportunity Program (1972) Educational Opportunity Center (1982), King-Chavez-Parks College Day Program (1986), McNair Scholars Postbaccalaureate Achievement Program (2003) and the Child Care Means Parents in School Program (2005).
+The department has experienced steady growth over the past 40 years including the Veterans' Educational Opportunity Program (1972) Educational Opportunity Center (1982), King-Chavez-Parks College Day Program (1986), McNair Scholars Postbaccalaureate Achievement Program (2003) and the Child Care Means Parents in School Program (2005).

-Federal TRIO Programs will provide academic assistance and support services to promising youth, adult learners and Wayne State University students who have been historically underrepresented in higher education due to economic deprivation, poor academic preparation or first-generation college status.
+Federal TRIO Programs will provide academic assistance and support services to promising youth, adult learners, and Wayne State University students who have been historically underrepresented in higher education due to economic deprivation, poor academic preparation, or first-generation college status.

 The mission of WSU Federal TRIO Programs is to form partnerships with students that successfully improve student learning and engagement.
-These learning experiences produce outcomes that empower TRIO students to overcome academic, class, social and cultural barriers to success in higher education.
+These learning experiences produce outcomes that empower TRIO students to overcome academic, class, social, and cultural barriers to success in higher education.